qmk/qmk_firmware/keyboards/clueboard/readme.md

 ## Clueboard 1.0

 If you have a first generation Clueboard (one with a black PCB) you will need to use the revision 1 code.
-To do so add `SUBPROJECT=rev1` to your make command, like this:
+To do so add `rev1` to your make command, like this:

 ```
-$ make SUBPROJECT=rev1
+$ make rev1
 ```

 And when flashing your keyboard:

 ```
-$ make SUBPROJECT=rev1 dfu
+$ make rev1-dfu
 ```

-If you are flashing an alternative layout to your rev1, include both `SUBPROJECT=rev1` and `KEYMAP=<keymap>` in your command, for example when flashing max:
+If you are flashing an alternative layout to your rev1, include both `rev1` and `<keymap>` in your command, for example when flashing max:

 ```
-$ make SUBPROJECT=rev1 KEYMAP=max dfu
+$ make rev1-max-dfu
 ```

 ## Alternate Keymaps

 There are many alternative and user-contributed layouts available in the [keymaps/](keymaps/) directory.
-To compile and flash an alternative you will want to add `KEYMAP=<keymap>` to your command:
+To compile and flash an alternative you will want to add `<keymap>` to your command:

 ```
-$ make KEYMAP=skully
+$ make skully
 ```

-And when flashing your keyboard, put `KEYMAP=<keymap>` between "make" and "dfu":
+And when flashing your keyboard, put `<keymap>` between "make" and "dfu":

 ```
-$ make KEYMAP=skully dfu
+$ make skully-dfu
 ```

 ### Notable Layouts